hannibal002/SkyHanni/FEATURES.md

 + Hide chat messages from the visitors in garden.
 (Except Beth and Spaceman)
 + Show the average crop milestone in the crop milestone inventory.
 + **FF for Contest** - Show the minimum needed Farming Fortune for reaching a medal in the Jacob's Farming Contest inventory.
++ **yaw and pitch display** - Shows yaw and pitch with customizable precision while holding a farm tool.
+Automatically fades out if there is no movement for a customizable duration (Contributed by Sefer)

 ## Commands
 + **/wiki <search term>** - using hypixel-skyblock.fandom.com instead of Hypixel wiki.